Additional information regarding PlusOne Solutions’ background screening searches and guidelines.

 *Definition summary from the Professional Background Screening Association (PBSA) Criminal Record Provider Guidelines

 Federal Criminal Search – Also considered “Primary Source” data, this search uses the subject’s name, DOB, and address information to determine federal jurisdiction(s) to be searched.
-Utilizing the federal judiciary’s Public Access to Court Electronic Records (PACER), an electronic access service, a search of felony and misdemeanors of ‘federal cases’ is conducted which may include securities and tax law violations, immigration, weapons, interstate drug crimes, civil rights violations, and civil cases filed at the federal level.
-This search identifies cases heard in the US District Courts, Bankruptcy Courts, and Courts of Appeals, as well as Supreme Court and three National Courts.
-Each of the eleven (11) federal courts oversee multiple states in their jurisdiction and cover 94 district courts.
+Utilizing the federal judiciary’s Public Access to Court Electronic Records (PACER), an electronic access service, a search of felony and misdemeanors of ‘federal cases’ is conducted which may include securities, mail, and tax law violations, immigration, weapons, interstate drug crimes, civil rights violations, and civil cases filed at the federal level.
+This search is conducted in any one of the 94 federal districts and identifies cases heard in the US District Courts, US Bankruptcy Courts, and US Courts of Appeals.
 For the most part, federal court jurisdictions only hear cases in which the United States is a party, cases involving violations of the Constitution or federal law, crimes on federal land, and bankruptcy cases or cases based on state law that involve parties from different states.
+There is a strict 7-year scope on results reported for this search.

 NOTE – Federal conviction records are often returned with limited identifiers and may be more difficult to match to the subject when date of birth, address, or SSN are not reported.
 If we are unable to make a positive confirmation of the subject to the record through case and docket information, we will not report results.
 See Reporting Rules for information on identification matching procedures.